BryanKCodes/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to group people into teams based on rank and role.
+1. User requests to group all unassigned people into teams.
-2. SummonersBook creates the teams automatically.
+2. SummonersBook validates that teams can be formed and creates them based on player rank and role, avoiding champion conflicts within each team.
-3. SummonersBook shows the newly formed teams.
+3. SummonersBook shows the newly formed teams to the user.

 **Extensions**

 - 2a.
-Insufficient number of people to form teams.
+At least one required role is not filled.
     - 2a1.
-SummonersBook shows an error message.
+SummonersBook shows an error message listing the specific role(s) that are missing (e.g., "Cannot form teams.
+No players available for role(s): Top.").
+    - Use case ends.

+- 2b.
+Teams cannot be formed due to an unavoidable champion conflict.
+    - 2b1.
+SummonersBook shows an error message indicating the conflict, naming the two players and their shared champion (e.g., "Operation would result in duplicate champions in the team.
+Alice and Bob both play: Garen").
     - Use case ends.

 ---